-Recently, several authors have proposed different numerical schemes for PDEs/BSDEs based on the Feynman-KaKacc theorem in absence of jumps.
+Recently, several authors have proposed different numerical schemes for PDEs/BSDEs based on the Feynman-Kac theorem in absence of jumps.
 Seminal works in this sense are \cite{ehanjen17} and \cite{Han2018}, together with the convergence study in \cite{HanLon18}.
 In these works, the BSDE is discretized forward in time via a standard Euler scheme.
 The initial condition and the controls of the BSDE, at each point in time, are then parametrized by a family of ANNs.
 The parameters of the ANNs are optimized by minimizing the expected square distance between the known terminal condition and the terminal value of the discretized BSDE.
-An alternative route has been followed in \cite{hpw2021}.
-They propose two schemes, DBDP1 and DBDP2, that involve a backward recursion based on the dynamic programming principle.
-At each time step, they seek to minimize the distance between the BSDE at the subsequent time step and the parametrized dynamics of the BSDE which depends on ANNs.
-In the first version (DBDP1) two families of neural networks are employed to approximate the value process and the control in the solution of the BSDE.
-The second version of the algorithm (DBDP2) exploits the fact that the control is linked to the gradient of the value process of the BSDE so that only one family of neutral networks is employed for the approximation of the value process.
-The control is obtained by automatic differentiation.
+An alternative route has been followed in \cite{hpw2021}, involving a backward recursion based on the dynamic programming principle.